patrickfav/under-the-hood/README.md

 ## The HoodAPI

 The main interface of the App is the `HoodAPI` or `HoodAPI.Extension` accessed through the `Hood` singleton.
-It is required to use these interface to take advantage of using the no-op flavor.
+It is required to use these interfaces to take advantage of using the no-op flavor.

 ### The DebugView